afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 Also we will use ejs instead of jade.
 So we need to run

-Lets run the app to see what we have so far!
+Let's run the app to see what we have so far!

 ```
 $ npm install